Sep 4, 2020

 What is an ETF?

-An ETF (exchange-traded fund) is an extremely popular financial trading instrument that is essentially a basket of securities, for example, stocks from large public companies, that’s traded on the stock exchange.
-ETFs are not limited to a single industry however – they can contain various types of assets such as commodities, bonds, ETFs, etc.
+An ETF (exchange-traded fund) is an extremely popular financial trading instrument that is essentially a basket of securities, for example, stocks from large public companies that are traded on the stock exchange.
+ETFs are not limited to a single industry; however – they can contain various types of assets such as commodities, bonds, ETFs, etc.

 ETFs are great for diversifying your portfolio since they are funds that hold multiple underlying assets.
-ETFs can hold numerous assets across different industries, or they can be restricted to a certain industry, such as tech for example.
-ETFs can also be restricted to certain countries.
+ETF can hold numerous assets across different industries, or they can be restricted to a certain industry, such as tech, for example.
+ETF can also be restricted to certain countries.

 Usually, ETFs are tracked by an underlying index, such as the S&P 500.
-The highest weighing companies in the index, are Apple Inc., Microsoft, Amazon.com, Alphabet Inc., Facebook, Johnson & Johnson, Berkshire Hathaway, Visa Inc., Procter & Gamble, and JPMorgan Chase.
-ETFs are listed on the stock exchanged just like normal stocks.
+The highest weighing companies in the index are Apple Inc., Microsoft, Amazon.com, Alphabet Inc., Facebook, Johnson & Johnson, Berkshire Hathaway, Visa Inc., Procter & Gamble, and JPMorgan Chase.
+ETFs are listed on the stock exchange, just like normal stocks.

-Traders can exchange ETFs either through traditional broker-dealers or online brokers.
+Traders can exchange ETF either through traditional broker-dealers or online brokers.

 What are some types of ETFs?

-There are multiple types of ETFs available to investing that are used for different purposes such as income generation, hedging, speculating on price fluctuations, and managing risk:
+There are multiple types of ETF available to investing that are used for different purposes such as income generation, hedging, speculating on price fluctuations, and managing risk:

-• Industry ETFs: Those can be ETFs from different industries such as the financial industry, tech, oil, and gas, etc.
+- Industry ETFs: Those can be ETFs from different industries such as the financial industry, tech, oil, gas, etc.

-• Inverse ETFs: Traders attempt to earn on such ETFs by shorting (selling) stocks when they decline.
+- Inverse ETFs: Traders attempt to earn on such ETFs by shorting (selling) stocks when they decline.
 When value declines, stocks can be repurchased for a better lower price.
-Inverse ETFs are actually not considered to be true EFTs but are instead called ETNs (exchange-traded notes).
-ETNs are bonds but trade like stocks and are usually financed by banks.
+Inverse ETFs are actually not considered true ETFs but are instead called ETNs (exchange-traded notes).
+ETNs are bonds, but trade like stocks and are usually financed by banks.

-ETF portfolios can be actively-managed which essentially means that portfolio managers buy and sell shares of different companies.
-Normally these kinds of funds will have a higher expense ration versus passively managed ones, which is why investors need to understand the costs involved as well as their returns.
+ETF portfolios can be actively-managed, which essentially means that portfolio managers buy and sell shares of different companies.
+Normally these kinds of funds will have a higher expense ratio versus passively managed ones, which is why investors need to understand the costs involved as well as their returns.